 The course is open to 6 RMA and PhD students who are a member of a Dutch National Research School (members of the Huizinga Institute have first access) and 6 international RMA and PhD students.
 The selection of PhD students is based on a motivation letter and a curriculum vitae.
 Students can apply via the link below.
 Include in your application:

 – for RMA students: a recent list of grades officially provided by your university

 Course format and assignments

 Preparatory assignment, group assignment in Rome, individual presentation in Rome, final essay.

 The study load is the equivalent of 5 ECTS (140 hours).

 Tuition and lodging at the KNIR for selected participants is covered by the Huizinga Institute (for students from Dutch universities) and by the Bibliotheca Hertziana – Max Planck Institure for Art History (for international students).
 Personal expenses, including meals, are not included.
 Students can request a €175,00 reimbursement of their expenses for travelling to Rome after submission of their final essay.
 Students from Dutch universities can do this at the Huizinga Institute, international students at the Bibliotheca Hertziana.

 All participants will be housed at the Royal Netherlands Institute in Rome’s Villa Borghese Park.
 From there, it is only a short walk to the historical center of Rome.
 The KNIR accommodation consists of a private bedroom and shared bathrooms, and includes a living and dining space, a large kitchen, washing machine and wireless internet.
 All residents have 24/7 access to the library and gardens of the Royal Netherlands Institute.

 Students can apply by submitting a motivation letter, a recent C.V. and, for RMA students, an updated overview of study results.
-More information about the application deadline will be announced soon.
+Apply here.
+Deadline: 15 February 2022.